theobee57/portfolio/README.md

 My analysis offered valuable insights for agricultural planning, assisting farmers in selecting the most appropriate crops to cultivate.

+## Employee Analytics: Preparing Data for Modelling
+The project's objectives were to
+ Prepare the raw employee data for analytical tasks by ensuring that each column has the correct data type filter the dataset according to a given subset of interest.

+The focus of this project was on data type conversion.
+I systematically converted columns to more appropriate data types to ensure proper handling.
+Numerical columns, such as "Employee ID" and "Training Hours," were converted to either int32 or float16 as needed.

+Also, categorical columns, like gender and department, were transformed into the category data type.

+For columns with a natural order (e.g., Small, Medium, Large), I explicitly defined the order of categories using cat.set_categories.

+For columns that represent binary choices, I renamed them to be more descriptive (True/False) and then converted them to the Boolean data type.

+To prevent altering the original data, I worked with a copy stored in a Pandas dataframe.

+After finishing the data type conversion, I filtered the dataframe based on specific criteria that had been established beforehand.

+By the end of the project, the dataset contained only the desired subset of data, with each column having the correct data type.

+The data was thus ready for both analytical and machine learning tasks.
 ## Investigating Netflix Movies
 ![Netflix Movies of the 1990s](/images/Netflix.png)
 ### Objective